VaYurik/vnds-online/README.md

 ## Adding new games

 Unzip your new game and put int `games` folder.
 Also, you'll need to unzip all zip-files inside.
-For example, `background`, `foreground`, `sound` etc could be zipped as well.
+For example, background, foreground, sound etc could be zipped as well.